OzzyCzech/ozzyczech.cz/readme.md

-# Content backup of nabito.net blog
+# Personal blog

-This is markdown backup of my old blog (www.nabito.net)
+This is markdown backup of my old blog (blog.omdesign.cz)

 ## Contact